This is the introduction to The Man Who Mastered Gravity, now available from Amazon and fine booksellers everywhere.

 “The Ionic Breeze is based on an anomalous electrical effect that was discovered by Thomas Townsend Brown when he was a teenager in the 1920s…”

-In my research I encountered what I can only describe as a cult1 of people who believe that Townsend Brown’s discovery, when applied in a slightly different manner and with different materials, produces what might be described as an ‘anti-gravity’ effect (though Brown himself decried the term).
+In my research I encountered what I can only describe as a loosely-knit network of people who believe that Townsend Brown’s discovery, when applied in a slightly different manner and with different materials, produces what might be described as an ‘anti-gravity’ effect (though Brown himself decried the term).

 Let’s just say for argument’s sake that he did just that.